prakhar1989/docker-curriculum/README.md

 Now that we have a better understanding of images, it's time to create our own.
 Our goal in this section will be to create an image that sandboxes a simple [Flask](http://flask.pocoo.org) application.
 For the purposes of this workshop, I've already created a fun little [Flask app](https://github.com/prakhar1989/docker-curriculum/tree/master/flask-app) that displays a random cat `.gif` every time it is loaded - because you know, who doesn't like cats?
 If you haven't already, please go ahead and clone the repository locally.

-Before we get started on creating the image, let's first test that the application works correctly locally.
+Before we get started creating the image, let's first test that the application works correctly locally.
 Step one is to `cd` into the `flask-app` directory and install the dependencies
 ```
 $ cd flask-app
 $ pip install -r requirements.txt